valck/BracketLESS/README.md

 1. Find your extensions folder by going to "Help -> Show Extensions Folder"
 2. Extract the .zip to your Brackets extension directory

-3. Start Brackets and enable the extension from the 'View' menu
-4. Create a new LESS file, add some LESS code and save...
-5. Voilà, you will see a CSS file of the same name in the  same directory

 Usage
 =====